adsforce/docs/src/en/media-source-configurations/adcolony/README.md

 #### Enter API Key

-See “API Key” in this chapter for details.
+See “API Key” above for details.